 6. Trevi Fountain collects more than $1 million worth of coins each year

 Trevi fountain is arguably the most famous among the visitors out of Rome's thousands of fountains.
 Built-in 1762, the fountain is a work of Italian architect Nicola Salvi.
 Visitors believe throwing a coin using the right hand over the left shoulder will help them find true love.
-In 2016, visitors threw an estimate of $ 1.5 million worth of coins to the fountain.
-The local authority uses this money for charity and development projects in Rome.
+In 2016, visitors threw an estimate of $ 1.5 million worth of coins to the fountain which makes it one of the most interesting facts about Rome.
+The local authority uses this money for charity and development projects in the city.

 7. Italy’s high-end fashion brands are funding to restore Roman monuments